duncanmazza/SoftSysLabMat/reports/report.md

 [1 2]
 ```

-When a function is invoked as a method, the object is inserted as the first argument to the function.
+When a function is invoked though the dot operator, the object is inserted as the first argument to the function.
 Because functions are pass-by-reference, `transpose(m)` is functionally identical to `m.transpose`.
-As implemented, the transpose function returns a copy of the reference to the original object.
+As implemented, the transpose function also returns a copy of the reference to the original object.
 This enables the following behavior:

 ```
 >>> m = transpose([1, 2]);